-Local artist, Samuel Hall is in the process of bringing a magical mural to life on the outside of our Gateway building, off Burelli Street in the CBD.
+Local artist, Samuel Hall has brought to life a magical mural on the outside of our Gateway building, off Burelli Street in the CBD.

 The artwork is called “Botanical Reflections” and is a concept that speaks to the wonder of the Wollongong area with the incredible water-based wildlife that surrounds us.
 Inspired by Wollongong’s botanic gardens and vivid sunrises, the piece elucidates the calming effect of water, nature and local wildlife.

 The theme of reflection and introspection permeates throughout this artwork and imparts this notion into the veins of the bustling CBD.

 Sam has worked on an extensive range of murals within the Illawarra, and being a local, he is woven into the very fabric of the community.

 - What is your art background/how did you get into mural work?